 - Opportunity to renew for up to eight semesters based upon an acceptable grade point average

-- A fall semester trip for all first-year Wilson Scholars (led by the program's faculty director).
+- A fall semester trip abroad for all first-year Wilson Scholars (led by the program's faculty director).

 - Support for research and scholarship through the Office of Student Research, including travel funds to attend conferences where the student is presenting

 - Priority registration for course selection

 - Personalized academic mentoring and advising from the faculty director of the Wilson Scholars Program and the Assistant Director of Scholarship Programmin.